-At a time when the Howell Department of Public Works is busy with many projects including the town's new municipal building the Monmouth County Sheriff's Office provided a few extra hands this week.
+At a time when the Howell Department of Public Works is busy with many projects including the town's the Monmouth County Sheriff's Office provided a few extra hands this week.

-On Wednesday that included working at the new municipal building before clearing the grounds around the monuments and memorials at the old Town Hall on Thursday.
+On Wednesday that included working at the new municipal building before clearing the grounds around the monuments and memorials at the old on Thursday.

 Sheriff Shaun Golden, a Howell resident, said the Inmate Labor Program is meant to provide assistance to towns throughout the county without costing the taxpayers any additional money.
 Golden said his department has two crews that get dispersed throughout Monmouth County to help where they are needed.